An international reference center for processing, analyzing and modeling biological data.

-We live at a time when biology is producing vast reams of data, and mathematical modeling, statistics and computing are increasingly vital to help us understand them.
+We live at a time when biology is producing vast reams of data; mathematical modeling, statistics and computing are increasingly vital to help us understand them.
 The Center of Bioinformatics, Biostatistics and Integrative Biology (C3BI), set up in March 2015, is a multidisciplinary, transversal structure for large-scale data processing at the Institut Pasteur.

-A research area
+A research expertise

-- Human evolutionary genetics, microbial evolutionary genomics, spatial regulation of genomes, evolutionary bioinformatics, statistical genetics and systems biology (in the department of Genomes & Genetics);
+- Human evolutionary genetics, microbial evolutionary genomics, spatial regulation of genomes, evolutionary bioinformatics, statistical genetics, and systems biology (in the department of Genomes & Genetics);

-- Structural bioinformatics (in the department of Structural Biology & Chemistry);
+- Structural bioinformatics (in the Department of Structural Biology & Chemistry);

 - Human genetics and cognitive functions (in the Department of Neuroscience);

-- Mathematical epidemiology (in the department of Infection & Epidemiology);
+- Mathematical epidemiology (in the Department of Infection & Epidemiology);

-- Imaging and modeling (in the department of Cell Biology & Infection).
+- Imaging and modeling (in the Department of Cell Biology & Infection).

-A bioinformatics platform
+A bioinformatics platform, the Hub

 Find out more about the Center of Bioinformatics, Biostatistics and Integrative Biology (C3BI) https://c3bi.pasteur.fr